RosettaCommons/documentation/SEWING.md

 * **Partial filter** - The partial filter step is extended to also check for any backbone clashes with the PDB supplied through the option sewing:partner_pdb flag.

+* **Refine** - The Refinement stage differs from the base class method in that the partner PDB is present during this stage.
+The partner backbone remains rigid, while the sidechain positions are allowed to change.

 The complete set of additional flags respected by the SewingAppendMover
 ```
 -sewing:partner_pdb             The 'partner' of the PDB being used as the starting model (usually a binding partner)